SViswanathanLab/XIST-Males-Scripts/VAF_Analysis/README.md

 (6) Run extract_count_all_chr.py.
 This script computes the VAF for the variants of interest using the WES and RNA-seq .bam files identified in the previous step.
 Specifically, DNA VAF was calculated as (alternative allele count) / (reference allele count + alternative allele count) in DNA, and RNA VAF was calculated as (alternative allele count) / (reference allele count + alternative allele count) in RNA.

 (7) Run separated_CCF_plots_chrX_CN_2_no_axis_break.py.
 This script calculates the CCF of each variant based on DNA VAF, TITAN copy number calls, and TITAN purity calls.
 It subsets to clonal variants (CCF = 1).
-Additionally, all variants with total depth (reference allele depth + alternative allele depth) < 20 reads for either DNA or RNA were excluded.
-Specify the plot type by modifying the following variables:
+Additionally, all variants with total depth (reference allele depth + alternative allele depth) < 20 reads for either DNA or RNA are excluded.
+The script generates plots which have been included in the manuscript.
+One can specify the plot type by modifying the following variables:

 - gene_class (can be either "Escapee" or "Non-Escapee")
 - cn_to_analyze (can be either 1 or 2)